nazimben25/python-challenge/README.md

     - tupple for PyBank : the data is limited and we needed to keep it unchanged
     - list for PyPoll : the data is larger (tupple was ineffiscient) and we dont mind if it changes : we needed to sort it once

-    2.1.5) we import and use modules : OS and CSV
+    2.1.5) I imported and used 2 modules : OS and CSV

 2.2) structure for PyBank.py